modal-labs/quillman/README.md

 ### Developing the inference modules

-Whisper, XTTS, and Zephyr each have a [local_entrypoint()](https://modal.com/docs/reference/modal.App#local_entrypoint) method that is invoked when you run that file directly.
+Whisper, XTTS, and Llama each have a [local_entrypoint()](https://modal.com/docs/reference/modal.App#local_entrypoint) method that is invoked when you run that file directly.
 This is useful for testing each module standalone, without needing to run the whole app.

 For example, to test the Whisper transcription module, run: